SkyMed

-SkyMed is a Canadian television medical drama series, which premiered on July 10, 2022 on CBC Television.
+SkyMed is a Canadian medical drama television series, which premiered on July 10, 2022, on CBC Television.
 The series centres on the nurses and pilots working for an air ambulance service in remote northern Manitoba.
-The series has been renewed for a second season.
+The series has been renewed for a second season, which premiered in October 2023.
+In March 2024, the series was renewed for a third season.
+In June 2025, the series was renewed for a fourth season only on Paramount+.